pingcap/docs-tidb-operator/en/tips.md

     kubectl exec ${pod_name} -n ${namespace} -c tikv -- kill -SIGTERM 1
     ```

-    Check the log of TiKV to ensure it is in diagnostic mode.
+    Check the log of TiKV to ensure that the Pod is in diagnostic mode.

     {{< copyable "shell-regular" >}}